 How do I get my documents translated/notarized?

-What sort of document is required to satisfy item 5 above (the document from the authorities stating when the license was issued etc.)?
+What sort of document is required to satisfy item 3 above (the document from the authorities stating when the license was issued, etc.)?

-If you cannot successfully argue this, contact your local authority in your home country to request if a document of this nature can be provided.
+If you cannot successfully argue this, contact your embassy or the local authority in your home country to request if a document of this nature can be provided.

-Can I exchange the Georgian licence for one in another country if I leave Georgia?
+Can I exchange the Georgian license for one in another country if I leave Georgia?

 If I can drive legally in Georgia so long as my last legal entry was less than 1 year ago, do I need a Georgian license if I leave and return more than once a year?